ReScience/ReScience-submission/article/article.md

 # Results

-We did not reproduce all analysis of the original article but concentrate our efforts on the main results which are illustrated on figures 4 & 5 in the original article [@guthrie:2013].
+We did not reproduce all analyses of the original article but concentrated our efforts on the main results which are illustrated on figures 4 & 5 in the original article [@guthrie:2013].

+\

 We first reproduce the activity in the cortical populations during a single trial, prior to learning.
 Noise has a great influence on the overall dynamic